 If you’ve had enough traffic violations, your insurance company might place you on nonstandard insurance.
 In a broad sense, this classification is for drivers who are risky to insure, primarily but not limited to more serious traffic or insurance violations, such as:

 - Driving without insurance

 - Reckless driving

-These types of offenses, especially when there are numerous occurrences, make a driver a greater financial risk for the insurance company.
+These types of offenses, especially when there are numerous occurrences, mean a driver a is seen as a greater financial risk for the insurance company.
+Drivers with past offenses or accidents are statistically more likely to be involved in another accident in the future.
 For instance, someone who speeds a lot or has had multiple DUIs is more likely to get into a serious accident.

 Before you shop, you might want to also look into the average cost of auto insurance in your state to establish a baseline for reasonable premiums in your area.

 When in doubt, find a licensed insurance agent to talk to about your insurance needs when comparing quotes.
 A licensed expert can help you navigate all the different options available.

 Car insurance companies calculate premiums based on risk.
 If a driver poses a higher risk, the auto insurance company will likely charge a higher premium.
 In certain instances, a car insurance company can even refuse to insure a driver.
 Fortunately some companies cater specifically to high-risk drivers and offer nonstandard car insurance.
 Some of the car insurance companies that offer nonstandard auto insurance include: